 The second stage script (described previously here - https://blogs.technet.microsoft.com/mmpc/2016/07/22/kovter-becomes-almost-file-less-creates-a-new-file-type-and-gets-some-new-certificates/ ), has the main goal to stay in-memory.
 It creates a shellcode on the fly and injects it directly into the same PowerShell process (described further below).

 We can notice the usual pattern of allocating code in the process, mem copying the code into the allocated space, and using the CreateThread function to execute the shellcode.

-The first shellcode again will evade security solution by staying in-memory and getting its Kernel32 and Advapi32 functions from PEB.
+The first shellcode again will evade security solutions by staying in memory and getting its Kernel32 and Advapi32 functions from PEB.

 - The shellcode will look for KERNEL32 by traversing the PEB and comparing the HASH name after applying ROR 13 hash function (popular pattern).